grid-line

 annual-advisor-headcount-min.png

-The number of financial advisors is expected to decline substantially by 2024.
+The number of financial advisors is expected to decline substantially.

 Right now, 44% of registered investment advisors are older than 60.
 Only 11% are under 40.